 - Train law enforcement on trauma-sensitive police approaches to working with children who are victims/witnesses to crime

-- Train partners on creating trauma-sensitive schools and after-school programs
+- Train providers on creating trauma-sensitive schools and after-school programs

-- Train partners on targeted intervention programs for youth at-risk for future antisocial behavior (addiction, violence, bullying, etc)
+- Train providers on targeted intervention programs for youth most at-risk for future delinquent behavior (addiction, violence, bullying, etc)